St Bride's Church, Onich: Church

-The church is located in North Ballachulish in the Scottish Highlands.
+The church is located in North Ballachulish in the Highland region.
 The interior of the church contains several notable Arts and Crafts movement details: stained glass encaustic floor tiles a painted vestry screen and cusped panelling.
 The south window is a Pre-Raphaelite design of the Annunciation by Shrigley and Hunt.
 On the north wall is the Bishop Chinnery-Haldane (1840-1906) memorial windows depicting St Patrick, St Columba and St Bride.
 The east window shows "Our Lord coming again in Glory, surrounded by his holy angels.
 St Bride and St Columba stand below".

 Burial ground

-Near the church porch is a large, decorative stone cross commemorating Bishop Alexander Chinnery-Haldane (1842-1906), St. Bide's first minister, and his wife Anna Elizabeth (1844-1907).
+Near the church porch is a large, decorative stone cross commemorating Bishop Alexander Chinnery-Haldane (1842-1906), St Bride's first minister, and his wife Anna Elizabeth (1844-1907).
 Several small stone cross grave markers are scattered throughout the burial ground along with several wrought iron crosses.
 Iron cross burial monuments were popular during the late 19th century in England.
-Also buried here is Rev David Railton (1884-1955), who originated the idea of the Unknown Warrior tomb in 1916 while serving as an army chaplain during World War I.
+Also buried here is Rev. David Railton (1884-1955), who originated the idea of the Unknown Warrior tomb in 1916 while serving as an army chaplain during World War I.